kellya9510/MENTOS/README.md

 | Intent | (3) Causal grounding in user state | 2.8716 | 0.6689 |
 | Intent | (4) Coherence between Emotion and Intent | 2.8944 | 0.6815 |

 The evaluation criteria in the prompt file were carefully designed to reflect both the practical goals of emotional support and the theoretical foundations of mental state reasoning.
 Specifically, **Criteria 1 and 4 of Belief, Criterion 2 of Emotion, and Criterion 2 of Intent** are based on prior **ESC research**, ensuring alignment with therapeutic approaches in emotional support.
 In contrast, **Criteria 2 and 3 of Belief, Criterion 4 of Emotion, and Criteria 1, 3, and 4 of Intent** draw from **Theory of Mind (ToM) and psychological literature** to assess causal coherence in the assistant’s reasoning. **The remaining Emotion criteria** are grounded in **affective science**, including Plutchik’s psychoevolutionary theory of basic emotions and emotion evaluation benchmarks such as EmoBench.
-This blended design ensures a comprehensive and theoretically grounded evaluation of mental state quality in ToMESC.
+This blended design ensures a comprehensive and theoretically grounded evaluation of mental state quality in MENTOS.

 ## Inference